Last updated on October 26th, 2022 at 01:11 pm

 (Related: 5 Hygiene Department Myths)

-Well, to learn all of that, you’d have to come to our free one-day Profitable Hygiene Seminar (more info here) that we deliver all over the US and Canada!
+Well, to do all of that, you may want to book a free coaching session with us here.
 But until then, here are 6 steps to get you going on the road to growth and increased productivity!

 1. Have an established periodontal protocol